 Providers

-Providers in Goma Gateway enable dynamic configuration management by automatically discovering and loading routes and middlewares from various sources.
-This eliminates manual configuration updates and enables modern deployment patterns like GitOps, container orchestration, and centralized configuration management.
+Providers in Goma Gateway enable dynamic configuration management by automatically discovering and loading routes and middleware from external sources.

 Why Use Providers?

-- Zero Downtime Updates: Apply configuration changes without restarts
+Apply configuration changes without restarting the gateway

 Available Providers

-Goma Gateway supports both built-in and external providers:
+Goma Gateway supports both built-in and external providers.

-Built-in Providers:
+Built-in Providers

-- Docker/Swarm - Auto-configure from container labels
+- Docker / Swarm — Generate configuration from container labels

-- HTTP API - RESTful configuration management
+- HTTP API — Manage configuration via REST APIs

 How Providers Work

-Providers follow a continuous sync cycle:
+All providers follow a continuous synchronization cycle:

 flowchart LR

-A[Provider Source] -->|Poll/Watch| B[Fetch Config]
+A[Provider Source] -->|Poll / Watch| B[Fetch Config]

 B -->|Parse| C[Validate]